-Webull's investment app is the hottest competitor to Robinhood's app and can be considered as the best investment app right now.
-It has more functionalities, an excellent user interface, and it allows you to trade without any commissions.
+Webull's investment app is the hottest competitor to Robinhood's app and might be considered the best investment app right now.
+It has an excellent user interface, offers more functionalities, and it allows you to trade without any commissions.

-Yes, you read this right, Webull is a broker who does not charge any commissions.
+Yes, you read it right.
+Webull is a broker that does not charge any commissions.

-On top of that, they have included a free paper trading account within their app.
+On top of that, they have included a paper trading account within their app.

 The Webull app can be used on your mobile, tablet, or personal computer.

-On top of that, if you open an account with Webull and fund it with at least $200 within 24 hours, then you receive a free stock worth up to $1,000!
-Click here to receive your free stock.
+If you open an account with Webull and deposit at least $100 within 24 hours, you will receive a free stock worth up to $1,000!
+Click here to receive your stock now.

-TD Ameritrade's provides his customers with the best paper trading platform.
+TD Ameritrade provides their customers with the best paper trading platform.
 It's different from Trade Ideas because you need to open a brokerage account first, that is if you want to use the real-time data feed.
-If you are located in the United States, then it should be a no-brainer to open an account with them or not since the minimum balance needed is $0.
+If you are located in the United States, it should be a no-brainer when deciding whether to open an account with them or not since the minimum balance needed is $0.

-You do not have to fund this account, but you can use their free trading platform thinkorswim with all the features it has.
+You do not have to fund this account and you can use their trading platform thinkorswim with all of its features.

-Also, Nathan Bear at Weekly Money Multiplier uses TD Ameritrade.
-Nathan also streames his trades live by sharing his TD Ameritrade platform with subscribers.
+Also, Nathan Bear at Weekly Money Multiplier uses TD Ameritrade and shares his monitor in the best options trading course live with subscribers.

 Effective October 3rd, 2019, TD Ameritrade charges $0.0 in commissions for many assets like stocks and ETFs.
 Options trades are priced with $0.65 per contract with no assignment and no exercise fees.
 That's awesome news!